netliomax25-code/netliomax25-code/README.md

 # 👨‍💻 About Me

-I am a Security Engineer based in **Tumkur, Karnataka, India**, specializing in identifying and fixing security, reliability, and correctness issues in large open-source projects.
+I am a Security Engineer based in **Tumkur, Karnataka, India** and a member of **CODE OPS 47 A**.

+I specialize in identifying and fixing security, reliability, and correctness issues in large open-source projects.

 My work focuses on understanding system architecture, validating assumptions, reproducing real-world failures, and delivering maintainable fixes that align with project expectations.